In this article, we will discuss how to create or construct a singleton class in a multi-threaded environment

 - It finds the INSTANCE to be null and therefore Thread-1 instantiates

-- Because, new Thread-1 haven’t completed with creation of singleton INSTANCE and another thread at the same time finds singleton INSTANCE to be null and tries to create another one
+- Because, new Thread-1 haven’t completed with creation of singleton INSTANCE and another thread at the same time finds singleton INSTANCE to be null and tries to creates another one

 To overcome this situation, we need to execute lazy instance creation inside synchronized block